 As I thought and somewhat expected, he walked past by me as he seemed to be headed somewhere.

 I remember calling out to him, “Dad, where are you going”?
-By now his back was to me and he said that he was going to a very nice, lovely place.
-His voice was calm and he seemed happy.
+By now his back was towards me and he said that he was going to a very nice, lovely place.
+His voice was calm, serene, and he seemed happy.

 No. This is not the end of this story.
-I must add that I only shared this with my wife, my sons and some very close friends.
+I must add that I only shared this with my wife, my sons and some very close friends at the time.
 However I did not broadcast this to the world.

-A week before my Dad’s yahrtzeit, my cousin Ron phoned me.
-My cousin is a prominent Rabbi in an ultra orthodox city in the center of Israel.
-We grew up together as our home was a multi-family dwelling on the ocean front in Belle Harbor, a town in southern Queens.
-Now as adults, though we live very different and separate lives and we don’t speak that often.
+Some many years later, and a week before my Dad’s yahrtzeit, my cousin Ron phoned me.
+My cousin is a prominent Rabbi in an ultra-orthodox city in the center of Israel.
+We grew up together as our home was a multi-family dwelling on the ocean front in Belle Harbor, a town on the Rockaway peninsula located within the New York City limits in southern Queens.
+Now as adults, we live very different and separate lives and we don’t speak that often.
 Yet, every time we do speak, it’s as if we spoke the week before.
 We address each other by our English names and laugh and share stories like we always did when we were growing up.

 He phoned me because he just had to tell me that he had a very vivid dream about my father.
 I asked him, Ronnie, did you know that his Yahretzeit (Yiddish for anniversary of his death) is coming up next week?
 He said, “really?
 Wow”.